nextflow-io/nextflow/docs/process.rst

 The above example splits the string ``Hola`` into file chunks of a single byte.
 When complete the ``chunk_*`` output files are published into the ``/data/chunks`` folder.

+.. tip:: The ``publishDir`` directive can be specified more than one time in to publish the output files to different target directories.
+This feature requires version 0.29.0 or higher.

 By default files are published to the target folder creating a *symbolic link* for each process output that links the file produced into the process working directory.
 This behavior can be modified using the ``mode`` parameter.